cjxiee/blog/_posts/2022-09-16-Homography.md

+---
+layout: post
-## Homography cooridnate in the computer vision
+title: "Homography cooridnate in the computer vision"
+categories: study
+author: "Shijie Xie"
+---
 Homogenous Coordinates are a system of coordinates used in the projective space.

 The projective space can be imagined as a plane located at Z = 1 in the 3D space.